 In addition, Disney rented out many of the shops on Main Street, U.S.A. to whom?

 By 1960, Walt Disney Productions bought out all other shares, a partnership which would eventually lead to what?

 A: The Walt Disney Corporation's acquisition of ABC in the mid-1990s.

-In 1952, the proposed project had been called Disneylandia, but Disney followed ABC's advice and changed it to what two years later, when excavation of the site began?
+, the proposed project had been called Disneylandia, but Disney followed ABC's advice and changed it to what two years later, when excavation of the site began?